brentlintner/linus/TRACKER.md

   * Create one for this project to test out
   * Have defaults as well
     * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)
-* Bug: Refresh is broken with bad escape position issue

 ## Icebox